 A meaningful and harmonious construction of this clause would leave no doubt that the Commission is entitled to invoke its benevolent sweep on prima-facie view of the matter irrespective of whether there is any litigation- civil or criminal relating to the matter.

-d) The idea of immediate interim relief does not therefore, presuppose the establishment of criminal liability of the offender in a court of law as a precondition for the grant of the relief nor does it depend on whether any civil litigation is either pending or prospective.
+d) The idea of immediate interim relief does not, therefore, presuppose the establishment of criminal liability of the offender in a court of law as a precondition for the grant of the relief nor does it depend on whether any civil litigation is either pending or perspective.

-As per the crime statistics of the year 2002 published by NCRB, 84 custodial deaths were reported, 34 cases were registered, 32 policeman were charge-sheeted but none was convicted during that year.
+As per the crime statistics of the year 2002 published by NCRB, 84 custodial deaths were reported, 34 cases were registered, 32 policemen were charge-sheeted but none was convicted during that year.

-Third degree methods of torture and custodial deaths have become an intrinsic part of the police investigation.
-In fact section 23 of the Indian Police Act, 1861 envisages the duties of police officer which should be carried out and enforced with purity, vigilance and discretion.
+Third-degree methods of torture and custodial deaths have become an intrinsic part of the police investigation.
+In fact, section 23 of the Indian Police Act, 1861 envisages the duties of the police officer which should be carried out and enforced with purity, vigilance, and discretion.